-How Payroll Taxes Work
+How Federal and State Payroll Taxes Work

-2020 Payroll Tax Rates by State Search
+2021 Payroll State Tax Rates Search

 Federal Payroll Tax Rates

 At the federal level, in addition to income tax, there are two categories of employment taxes: FUTA and FICA.
 We’ll cover each briefly as you’ll process these as tax deductions on employees’ paychecks.
 You must also pay these taxes on your employees’ behalf, regardless of the state in which you operate.

 - Income tax: The tax rate is based on withholdings chosen on the employee’s W-4 form.

-- FUTA: This 6% federal tax is to cover unemployment; in most cases, you’ll be credited back 5.4% of this amount for paying your state taxes on time, resulting in a net tax of .6%.
+- FUTA: This 6% federal tax is to cover unemployment; in most cases, you’ll be credited back 5.4% of this amount for paying your state taxes on time, resulting in a net tax of 0.6%.

 - FICA: This 15.3% federal tax is made up of two parts: 12.4% to cover Social Security and 2.9% to cover Medicare.
-For employees earning more than $200,000, the Medicare tax rate goes up by an additional .9%.
-Therefore, FICA can range between 15.3% and 16.2%.
+For employees earning more than $200,000, the Medicare tax rate goes up by an additional 0.9%; therefore, FICA can range between 15.3% and 16.2%.

 State Payroll Tax Rates

 The percentage of SUTA varies by state.
 Each state determines the wage base or minimum earnings required for SUTA to be deducted.
-Of course, they may not call it SUTA.
-They may refer to it as unemployment insurance (UI), for example.
+Others may refer to it as unemployment insurance (UI).